Princess Helen of Serbia: Exile

 Swedish diplomats obtained permission for Helen's mother-in-law Grand Duchess Elizabeth Mavrikievna to leave Russia with Helen's children, Vsevelod and Catherine, and her own two younger children, Prince George Constantinovich and Princess Vera Constantinovna, in October 1918 aboard the Swedish ship Ångermanland.
 Helen remained imprisoned at Perm until Norwegian diplomats located her and had her transferred.
 She was then kept prisoner at the Kremlin Palace before finally being allowed to leave and join her children in Sweden.
 Helen returned to Yugoslavia, but following the death of her father in 1921 and due to disagreements with her brother King Alexander, primarily over the treatment of their brother Prince George (arrested, declared insane, and locked in an asylum in 1925), she eventually left and settled in the French Riviera.

 In her capacity as a Royal Highness, Princess Helen received a regular allowance from the royal court in Belgrade.
 For example, according to court records, on 5 March 1924, she was paid 24,500 francs as part of her annual apanage.
 Additionally, a portion of her personal funds had been successfully transferred out of Soviet Russia.
-In a letter to the Kingdom of Serbs, Croats and Slovenes' diplomatic mission in Bern, the royal court reported that 10,000 Swiss francs in gold had been deposited in the Federal Bank of Bern to Princess Helen Petrovna’s account.
-This sum had been transferred from Petrograd by the Kingdom’s envoy, Miroslav Spalajković, who informed the court in Belgrade, which in turn notified the diplamatic mission in Bern, Switzerland.
+In a letter to the Kingdom of Serbs, Croats and Slovenes' diplomatic mission in Bern, the royal court reported that 10,000 Swiss francs in gold had been deposited in the Federal Bank of Bern to Princess Helen Petrovna's account.
+This sum had been transferred from Petrograd by the Kingdom's envoy, Miroslav Spalajković, who informed the court in Belgrade, which in turn notified the diplomatic mission in Bern, Switzerland.

 Beyond these sources, she had other forms of income.
 According to a report from the National Bank of the Kingdom of Serbs, Croats and Slovenes dated 15 June 1920, Princess Helen also received interest payments from government bonds issued in 1909, yielding 4.5%.
 She also owned shares in banks based in Belgrade, some of which had been gifted to her by her brother, King Alexander.
 In addition, she received a portion of her inheritance from her father, which further contributed to her financial independence.